The frikandel is perhaps the most contentious of Dutch foods. It’s both widely loved and widely hated, but what the

 Even the history of the frikandel is contentious.
-Some would argue that it was invented in Dordrecht in the year 1954 by a man called Gerrit De Vries.
+Some argue that it was invented in Dordrecht in 1954 by a man called Gerrit De Vries.
 De Vries’ frikandel was essentially a meatball — but cylindrical.
-However, others would claim it was invented in Deurne in the year 1958 by a man called Jan Bekkers, who would later coin the appetising word frikandel.
+However, others claim it was invented in Deurne in 1958 by a man called Jan Bekkers, who would later coin the appetising word frikandel.

 So what is a frikandel?